 by Mary Ann Newcomer & John Cretti Year Published: 2012

 "All you need to know to plan, plant, and maintain a rocky mountain garden.
 Written just for folks in the Rocky Mountain region, this book is filled with the authors' personal recommendations of plants that will thrive and tips for success."

-During these chilly months ahead the garden will be undergoing some repairs and up dates.
-We are looking for volunteers to lend a helping hand.
+We are looking for volunteers to lend a helping hands keeping our Garden maintained.
 Main projects include:

 -Repair Raised Beds (Jan-February)

 -Greenhouse Pond Maintenance(March-April)

 Weather will impact all these projects, please email Ms. Renelle to find out how you can help. (email@example.com)